evan-mason/drafter/README.md

 Next Features Priority
 -- Interval Refresh // 5 seconds but can be improved.
--- Triple Double etc addition to stats calculations.
 -- Next best pick Algorithm
--- fix the pages in the table resetting on refresh.
+-- fix the pages in the table resetting on refresh. // Fix will be to make it just one page for now.
+This will have to be server side down the track to fix.
 -- hook up drafting function to the presenter page, which then sets the video into motion.
 -- remove placeholder objects for calls to the database repository.
--- make with projections work.
-See rotowire for paid projections.
 -- Phase 3

 Design